pdm-project/pdm/docs/docs/plugin.md

 After that, all the dependencies are available with a compatible Python interpreter, including the plugin itself, in editable mode.
 That means any change to the codebase will take effect immediately without re-installation.
-The `pdm` executable also uses a Python interpreter under the hood, so if you run `pdm` from inside the plugin project, the plugin in development will be activated automatically and you can do some testing to see how it works.
+The `pdm` executable also uses a Python interpreter under the hood, so if you run `pdm` from inside the plugin project, the plugin in development will be activated automatically, and you can do some testing to see how it works.
 That is how PEP 582 benefits our development workflow.

 ## Publish your plugin

 Now you have defined your plugin already, let's distribute it to PyPI.
 PDM's plugins are discovered by entry point types.
-Create an `pdm.plugin` entry point and point to your plugin callable(yeah, it don't need to be a function, any callable object can work):
+Create an `pdm.plugin` entry point and point to your plugin callable (yeah, it doesn't need to be a function, any callable object can work):

 **PEP 621**: